Sharp variance estimator and causal bootstrap in stratified randomized experiments: Real Data Analysis

 \subsection{A Clinical Trial for Cannabis Cessation}

-In this section, we apply the causal bootstrap method based on rank-preserving imputation in a stratified randomized experiment.
-This experiment aimed to evaluate the effect of N-acetylcysteine (NAC) versus placebo (PBO) on cannabis cessation \citep{mcclure2014achieving}.
-Participants were stratified by site and self-reported tobacco smoking status, resulting in a total of $M=7$ strata.
-After excluding 38 individuals with missing outcomes and 2 individuals with extreme outcomes, there were $n=214$ participants.
-Of these participants, 111 were assigned to the treatment group, while 113 were assigned to the control group.
-The primary outcome is the creatinine-normalized tetrahydrocannabinol level, which is the ratio of the cannabinoid level to the urine creatinine level and is typically regarded as a quantitative measure of marijuana metabolites~\citep{huestis1998differentiating,schwilke2011differentiating}.
+In this section, we apply the causal bootstrap method based on rank-preserving imputation in a stratified randomized experiment evaluating the effect of N-acetylcysteine (NAC) versus placebo (PBO) on cannabis cessation \citep{mcclure2014achieving}.
+Participants were stratified by site and self-reported tobacco smoking status, yielding $M=7$ strata.
+After excluding 38 individuals with missing outcomes and 2 with extreme outcomes, 214 participants remained, with 111 in the treatment group and 113 in the control group.
+The primary outcome is the creatinine-normalized tetrahydrocannabinol level, which is the ratio of the cannabinoid level to the urine creatinine level and is typically regarded as a quantitative measure of marijuana metabolites \citep{huestis1998differentiating,schwilke2011differentiating}.
 Figure~\ref{fig:clinical} shows that the distribution of this outcome is skewed.

 We use three methods to construct 95\% confidence intervals for the ATE: the normal approximation with the Neyman-type variance estimator (Neyman+Normal), the normal approximation with the sharp variance estimator (Sharp+Normal), and the causal bootstrap based on rank-preserving imputation with the sharp variance estimator (Sharp+Bootstrap).
-The resulting intervals are $(-0.56, 4.27)$, $(-0.33, 4.04)$, and $(-0.30, 4.11)$, respectively.
-All these confidence intervals contain 0, indicating insufficient evidence to support the claim that NAC can improve cannabis cessation.
-Compared to Neyman+Normal, Sharp+Normal and Sharp+Bootstrap reduce the interval length by 9.4\% and 8.8\%, respectively, demonstrating that the proposed methods can improve inference efficiency in this dataset.
+The resulting intervals are $(-0.56, 4.27)$, $(-0.33, 4.04)$, and $(-0.30, 4.11)$, respectively, all encompassing 0, indicating insufficient evidence to support the assert NAC's effectiveness in enhancing cannabis cessation.
+Notably, Sharp+Normal and Sharp+Bootstrap reduced interval lengths by 9.4\% and 8.8\% compared to Neyman+Normal, respectively, demonstrating enhanced inference efficiency.